oicr-gsi/malta/README.md

 - Clone the repository and `cd malta`

 - Create a `.env` file and fill it with the required inputs from above.
-Ensure that it is in the root directory, _not_ in `flask-server/`
+Ensure that it is in the root directory.

 - Create a virtual environment: `python3 -m venv <environment name>`